 Standard Year 9 and Year 10 Classes are designed to cater for the majority of the students who need a comprehensive English curriculum.
-They will provide a variety of tasks and stimulating texts to explore the related challenging and complex, themes and issues.
-The students are introduced to Reading and Responding, Creating and Presenting and Language Analysis in preparation for VCE English through common assessment tasks that are moderated by English staff to ensure fairness of marking.
+They will provide a variety of tasks and stimulating texts to explore the related challenging and complex themes and issues.
+The students are introduced to three areas of study - Reading and exploring texts, Crafting texts & Exploring argument - in preparation for VCE English through common assessment tasks that are moderated by English staff to ensure fairness of marking.